outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - random/structured
         - abstraction/information
         - question/definition

+  - finding efficiencies by applying units of work
+    - finding method to calculate difference:
+      - intent: differentiate data point clusters in a clear (easily measured) way
+        - identify problem metadata
+        - apply one-degree change to each attribute, like variable count
+          - add/subtract variable count
+            - list new components & component changes
+              - new variable
+              - new variable structures (combinations, connections)
+            - apply units of work to new components or changed components
+              - find functions of differentiating values (positive/negative, multiplication) & attributes (value range allowing very different values) for new variable
+                - add variable of differentiating values to make overlapping 2d clusters clearly separable in 3d

   - chart type: overlaying multiple 2-dimension variable comparisons to identify common shapes of variable connections (density of points added with a visible attribute like more opacity)